Health Care Charitable Contributions

 One category of funding that Pfizer provides to qualified 501(c)(3) organizations is "Healthcare Charitable Contributions".
 Pfizer provides limited support for certain healthcare related programs/activities for patients.

 Definition: For purposes of Pfizer's funding of external, independent, not-for-profit organizations, programs eligible for Healthcare Charitable Contributions are limited to the following: 1) patient education, including health screening; 2) patient advocacy for disease awareness, and 3) patient access to care (e.g., transportation costs).
-Pfizer does not receive any significant value in terms of goods or services in return for our support.
+Pfizer does not receive any significant value in terms of goods or services in return for its support.
+Pfizer does not support studies or research through its Healthcare Charitable Contributions program.

 Requests for healthcare charitable contributions must be submitted according to the quarterly schedule noted below: